 Many thousands of industrial plants around the world generate high-pressure steam for process applications and power generation.
 Yet, water/steam monitoring and control often take a back seat to process operations, even though corrosion, scaling and other problems caused by poor water/steam chemistry can cost a plant millions of dollars.
-Plant operators, engineers and technical personnel should be alert to critical issues regarding water/steam quality.
+Plant operators, engineers and technical personnel should be alert to critical issues regarding water/steam quality during steam generation.

 The author’s own experience in the process and power industries provides clear examples of the difficulties that occur without proper understanding of modern water/steam chemistry control methods.